-IT IS DIFFICULT TO PREDICT OUR FUTURE OPERATING RESULTS BECAUSE WE HAVE AN UNPREDICTABLE SALES CYCLE.
+WE HAVE AN UNPREDICTABLE SALES CYCLE.

 We are unable to predict our sales cycle because we have limited experience selling our products.
-Historically, our sales cycle has ranged from approximately two to three months.
-Sales of BIG/ip, 3DNS and our see/IT-TM- Network Management Console require us to educate potential customers on their use and benefits.
-The sale of our products is subject to delays from the lengthy internal budgeting, approval and competitive evaluation processes that large corporations and governmental entities may require.
+Sales of BIG/ip, 3DNS and see/IT require us to educate potential customers on their use and benefits.
+The sale of our products is also subject to delays from the lengthy internal budgeting, approval and competitive evaluation processes that large corporations and governmental entities may require.
 For example, customers frequently begin by evaluating our products on a limited basis and devote time and resources to testing our products before they decide whether or not to purchase.
 Customers may also defer orders as a result of anticipated releases of new products or enhancements by us or our competitors.
 As a result, our products have an unpredictable sales cycle that contributes to the uncertainty of our future operating results.

-THE AVERAGE SELLING PRICES OF OUR PRODUCTS MAY DECREASE, WHICH MAY NEGATIVELY IMPACT GROSS PROFITS.
+COMPETITIVE PRESSURES MAY CAUSE THE AVERAGE SELLING PRICES OF OUR PRODUCTS TO DECREASE, WHICH MAY NEGATIVELY IMPACT GROSS PROFITS.